DATING JEWELLERY

 AVERAGE LIFE SPAN IN THE WILD: 5–8 years

-In 1901, England coronated a new monarch, King Edward VII, and he ushered in a distinct style of jeweled ornament that would long outlive him.
-After the intensely somber aesthetic of the late Victorian Era, Western Europeans were excited by the style of the lavish and fancy-free new King, and so the “Belle Epoque” was ushered in.
-Many were quick to compare Edward’s court to the opulence and decorative joy of the courts of Versailles, and jewelry wearers of the day were eager for the return of the lightness, elegance, lavishness, and joyfulness of the old French style.
+In 1901, England crowned a new monarch, King Edward VII, who ushered in a distinct style of jewelled ornament that would long outlive him.
+After the intensely sombre aesthetic of the late Victorian Era, Western Europeans were captivated by the style of the new, lavish and carefree King, giving rise to the “Belle Époque.”
+Many were quick to compare Edward’s court to the opulence and decorative joy of the courts of Versailles, and jewellery wearers of the day eagerly embraced the return of lightness, elegance, lavishness, and the joyful spirit of the old French style.

 COMMON NAME: Edwardian